jtorral/patroniTraining/README.md

 ## setup logging folders and permissions

 **The necessary configuration has already been implemented within the rocky9-pg17-bundle Docker image, making this step optional.
-Should you wish to gain a thorough understanding of the underlying process, please consult the Appendix below for details.**
+Should you wish to gain a thorough understanding of the underlying process, please consult the   - [Apendix](#apendix) below for details.**

 ## Create etcd configuration files